signalwire/signalwire-in-seconds/Ep35_Nursing_Home_Digital_Assistant/README.md

 ---

 ## Introduction
-This **Nursing Home AI Agent** automates weekly health assessments for residents using **SignalWire Relay v2** for outbound calls.
+This **Nursing Home AI Agent** automates weekly health assessments for residents using **SignalWire RELAY v2** ([RELAY SDK for Python](https://docs.signalwire.com/reference/relay-sdk-python/v2/#relay-sdk-for-python)) for outbound calls.
 Once a call connects, the AI agent—powered by **SWML**—verifies the patient’s identity, collects vital health information, and, if necessary, retrieves additional medical guidance via **Datasphere**.
 The system records patient responses in a local SQLite database and, through its integrated functions, ensures that critical information reaches caregivers without delay.

 ---